 Finding out you have type 2 diabetes can come as a shock.
 You’re going to need to make some major adjustments to your daily routine.
 But with the right type 2 diabetes management plan, you don’t have to let it run your life.

 Developing a care plan after being diagnosed with type 2 diabetes will help manage your diabetes and take back control over your life.
-Continue reading to find out how you can live happily with Type 2 Diabetes.
+Continue reading to find out how you can live happily with a Type 2 Diabetes management plan.

 If you’re going to maintain your blood sugar levels, you’re going to need a plan.
 You can make your daily routine a lot easier by planning your meals ahead of time.